History of Venice

 Lastly, the Plague of 1629-31 wiped out a third of the population.
 Venice was so diminished that Naples tried to conquer it through the Bedmar conspiracy and the Habsburg fostered the Port of Trieste to weaken Venice even further.

-The conflict for Venice
+The Fight for Venice

-During the eighteenth century, Venice was a shadow of its former self.
+During the 18th century, Venice was a shadow of its former self.
 It tried to recover its lost influence by declaring war against Tunisia, but in May 1797, Napoleon conquered Venice.
 During the following years France and Austria fought for dominion over the city.

 In 1797, Napoleon Bonaparte tried to take sides with Venice, but the city refused.
 Napoleon took revenge by putting an end to three centuries of independence.
 He sacked the Bucentaur (the doge’s state barge), stealing all the gold and precious stones he found.
 The barge was then sailed to France where it was used as a galley for prisoners.

 The Doge Ludovico Manin and the Great Council abdicated and a pro-French municipal government was put in place.
-Napoleon organized the Cisalpine Republic in Italy and became its president.
+Napoleon organised the Cisalpine Republic in Italy and became its president.
 A few years later, Napoleon proclaimed himself Emperor of France and became King of the Kingdom of Italy.

 By the Treaty of Campo Formio (12 October 1797), Venice came under the Austrian Empire.